system76/tech-docs/src/models/launch_heavy_1/repairs.md

 #### Removing larger keycaps:

-- The included keycap puller works on all three of Launch Lite's keycap sizes.
+- The included keycap puller works on all three of Launch Heavy's keycap sizes.
-- The three 2U keycaps (both space bars and left shift) have stabilizers, so be sure to pull both sides evenly.
+- The six 2U keycaps (both `Space` bars, left `Shift`, numpad `0`, numpad `+`, and numpad `Enter`) have stabilizers, so be sure to pull both sides evenly.
     - These 2U keycaps take slightly more pulling force than the rest of the keycaps.

 ![Removing larger keycaps](./img/keycap-removal-15u-2u.webp)

 #### Removing vertical keycaps:

-- When removing vertical 2U keycaps (numpad `Enter` and numpad `+`), the switch will come out of the socket with the keycap.
+- For the launch_heavy_1.1 revision numpad PCB, when removing vertical 2U keycaps (numpad `Enter` and numpad `+`), the switch will come out of the socket with the keycap.

 ![Removing vertical keycap](./img/keycap-removal-vertical.webp)

-- If you are not replacing the socket, remove it from the keycap and [install it back into the keyboard](#steps-to-install-a-switch) before putting on the new keycap.
+- If you are not replacing the switch, remove it from the keycap and [install it back into the keyboard](#steps-to-install-a-switch) before putting on the new keycap.

 ### Steps to install a keycap: